Satyam/react-simple-idle-monitor/README.md

 ## Releases

-The current v1.0.0-beta is only partly compatible with the previous [v.0.3.3](https://github.com/Satyam/react-simple-idle-monitor/tree/v0.3.3) which has maintained compatibility all along.
+The current v1.0.0 is only partly compatible with the previous [v.0.4.1](https://github.com/Satyam/react-simple-idle-monitor/tree/v0.4.1) which has maintained compatibility since first published.

 Please check the [CHANGELOG.md](https://github.com/Satyam/react-simple-idle-monitor/blob/master/CHANGELOG.md) file for differences.

-Please comment on the [running issue](https://github.com/Satyam/react-simple-idle-monitor/issues/5) at GitHub.

 The current version requires at least React 16.8 as it uses React Hooks and avoids the unsafe life-cycle methods it previously relied upon.